dasch-swiss/docker-apache-jena-fuseki/README.md

 Some files from the Apache Jena distributions are stripped, e.g., fuseki.war file.

 The Fuseki image includes some helper scripts to do tdb loading using fuseki-server.jar.
 In addition Fuseki has a [docker-entrypoint.sh](https://github.com/dasch-swiss/docker-apache-jena-fuseki/blob/main/docker-entrypoint.sh) that populates shiro.ini with the password provided as -e ADMIN_PASSWORD to Docker, or with a new randomly generated password that is printed the first time.

+## Releasing
+Releasing should be done through the Github release process, which will kick-off a Github-CI job that will release the Docker Image under the release tag.